Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 ------------
 History of modifications:
 ===

+- 05.09.14  Added one button to convert plain text to simple link (based on Varlin's work "patch-11" but modifed to work with IE, new icon for button of simple link, fixed enable/disable of link buttons): config.js, plugin.js, tb_icon_simplelink.gif.
+Due to user error earlier, some language files of ckeditor have not been included, files were added now.

 - 29.08.14  With search function used in dialogs for adding images, articles or categories: based on Vidarsk suggestion modified SQL queries to use CAST(.AS.) instead of CONVERT(.,.) so that same code will work with MySQL and Postgres databases.

 - 27.08.14  Merged modifications made by Varlin: Fix resizing problem in Firefox.
 Fix "size reset" problem: when an image has a defined size, and when you clear the height and width fields, the removal of height and width tags is not remembered (because tags like "_fck_mw_width" are not removed).